 (c) "Physical or mental condition which typically results in developmental

-(1) a diagnosed medical disorder bearing a relatively
+(1) a diagnosed medical disorder or exposure to a

 (2) a history of prenatal, perinatal, neonatal or

 early developmental events suggestive of biological insults to the developing central nervous system and which either singly or collectively increase the probability of developing a disability or delay based on a medical history.